 Description: Monitor service providers consistent with the enterprise’s service provider management policy.
 Monitoring may include periodic reassessment of service provider compliance, monitoring service provider release notes, and dark web monitoring.

-Notes: The security function associated with this Safeguard is Detect.
+Notes: The security function associated with this Safeguard is Govern.
 Monitor service providers to ensure they are consistent with your service provider management policy.
-Review release notes on updates provided from service providers to ensure they are still in line with scope of your service provider management policy.
+Review release notes on updates provided by service providers to ensure they are still in line with the scope of your service provider management policy.
 React if they fall outside of the scope of the policy.

 15.7) Securely Decommission Service Providers